-Katherine McCombs, a foodborne disease epidemiology program coordinator at the health department, said the person died from a vibrio infection.
+Katherine McCombs, a foodborne disease epidemiology program coordinator at the health department, said the person died from a Vibrio infection.
 She said she couldn’t say when the person died or came into contact with the bacteria.
 She said it happened in the health department’s eastern region, which includes the Hampton Roads area.

-So far this year, 23 people in Virginia have contracted illnesses tied to vibrio, according to health officials, which is up slightly from last year.
+So far this year, 23 people in Virginia have contracted illnesses tied to Vibrio, according to health officials, which is up slightly from last year.
 The death is the first this year in Virginia.

-Vibrio is a naturally occurring bacterium found in brackish or warm salt waters that can cause serious infections.
+Vibrio is a naturally occurring bacteria found in brackish or warm salt waters that can cause serious infections.
 The most common species that cause illness in Virginia are Vibrio parahaemolyticus and Vibrio vulnificus, according to health officials.

 The person who died in Virginia suffered an infection from the Vibrio vulnificus bacteria.
 It is more rare and is often underreported, according to the state’s health department.
 Vibrio vulnificus is more often found in states along the Gulf Coast.
 In Virginia, there are typically fewer than 10 cases reported each year, according to state health officials.